yombo/yombo-gateway/yombo/lib/webinterface/static/README.rst

 dist
 -------------
 Compiled fonts, css, and js files.
-This directory ships empty and is build when the gateway starts.
+This directory ships empty and is built when the gateway starts.
 This allows other libraries and modules to extend the web interface.

 build